prometheus-operator/runbooks/content/runbooks/kubernetes/KubeAggregatedAPIErrors.md

 ## Diagnosis

-Check networking on the node.
+- Check networking on the node.
-Check firewall on the node.
+- Check firewall on the node.
-Investigate additional API logs.
+- Investigate additional API logs.
-Investigate NetworkPolicies if kubeApi - additional API was not filtered out.
+- Investigate NetworkPolicies if kubeApi - additional API was not filtered out.
-Investigate NetworkPolicies if prometheus/additional api was not filtered out.
+- Investigate NetworkPolicies if prometheus/additional API was not filtered out.

 ## Mitigation